platypii/BASElineXR/README.md

 Location comes from a FlySight2 bluetooth GPS unit.
 Orientation comes from the Quest headset.

+## Installation

+In order to install development apps on the quest, you must:

+ - Install Meta Quest Developer Hub on your computer
+ - Install Android Studio on your computer
+ - Enable developer mode on the quest
+ - Connect Quest to computer
+ - Open Quest Developer Hub, click "Device Manager", click "Set Up New Device"
+ - Open Android Studio, open BASElineXR project, click "Run"

 ## Ground Setup

 1. Pair FlySight with Quest: